logo

 Kakuben Babubhai Ahir - Embroidery Artisan and shareholder of STF.

-kakuben"There came a day when we had to take a loan against the two acre land that we had but that landed us in another problem so we had to move out and migrate in search of work.
-Once when returned to our village, I learned about SEWA and how women in nearby villages were associated with it and getting work.
+Once when we came back to the village, I learned about SEWA and that women in the villages nearby were associated with SEWA and getting work.
+My father-in-law asked me to check is out and so I did.
 With the help of my sisters who were already with SEWA I got my first assignment of embroidering a Kurta.
-It was my first earning that I got in my own hands, and that Rs 300- was a very big amount.
-Before, even if I worked for months, I would not have made such an amount and here I earned it sitting at home.
-It was not only I who was happy but my family and also my community was happy to know this.
-That was the day that helped me to be at home with my family and since then we have never had to migrate in search of work.
+It was my first earning that I got in my own hands, and that Rs 300- was a very big amount, before even if I had worked for months I would not have made such an amount and here I earned it sitting at home.
+It was not only I who was happy, my family and also my community was happy to know this and from that day I decided to work only for and with SEWA.
+That was the day that helped me be at home with the family and since then we have never had to migrate in search of work.

 blank